ebx-bundler/ebx/README.md

    }
 ```

-now lodash will be include in the compiled bundle.
+Now, lodash will be included in the compiled bundle.

 ### Integration with NestJS